Theory of Topological Superconductivity and Antiferromagnetic Correlated Insulators in Twisted Bilayer WSe$_2$: Results

-\textit{Topological superconductivity.}---We first focus on the SC phase in zero or small displacement field regime.
-A comparison of the energy gain $\Delta E$ between possible SC orders and $120^\circ$ AFM order is shown in Fig.~\ref{fig:phasediagram}(a), which indicates that the system is in SC phase for $\mathcal{V}_z<\mathcal{V}_{z,c}\approx 4.0$ meV ($5.2$ meV) for $V=10$ meV ($12.5$ meV), qualitatively consistent with the critical field $\mathcal{V}_{z,c}^\text{exp}\approx 2.6$ meV observed in the experiment~\cite{xia2024unconventional}.
-The pairing of this SC phase is chiral with mixed $p_x\pm ip_y$ and $d_{xy}\mp id_{x^2-y^2}$-wave in the $E$ representation of $C_{3v}$, spontaneously breaking the time reversal symmetry $\mathcal{T}$.
-More importantly, such chiral SC phase, which fits into the A-class (namely, breaking $\mathcal{T}$ but preserving $S_z$) of the Altland-Zirnbauer tenfold classification scheme~\cite{PhysRevB.55.1142,chiu2016classification}, is topologically non-trivial with Chern number computed to be $C=\pm 2$, suggesting tWSe${}_2$ as a promising candidate for realizing chiral topological SC.
-The internal structure of the SC order as a function of $\mathcal{V}_z$ for $V=10$ meV is also illustrated in Fig.~\ref{fig:phasediagram}(b), where the consistency constraint between time reversal symmetry $\mathcal{T}$ and $C_{3v}$ mirror plane symmetry enables us to fix a simple gauge such that all singlet pairings $\Delta^S_\alpha(\delta)$ are real while all triplet pairings $\Delta^T_\alpha(\delta)$ are imaginary.
-It is worth emphasizing that, unlike the moiré Hubbard model~\cite{PhysRevB.88.041103,PhysRevB.100.060506,PhysRevResearch.4.043048,PhysRevResearch.5.L012034,PhysRevB.108.155111}, the mixing of singlet and triplet pairings are allowed for all $\mathcal{V}_z$, especially for $\mathcal{V}_z=0$ due to the absence of emergent spin-valley SU(2) symmetry~\cite{pseudoinv}, and the dominance of $d_{xy}\mp id_{x^2-y^2}$ component over the $p_x\pm ip_y$ one in the SC phase is in accordance with the result of Chern number $\pm 2$.
-Moreover, the SC is enhanced (suppressed) on the B (A) sublattice upon increasing the displacement field $\mathcal{V}_z$ from zero, closely following the trend of Fermi surface DOS in Fig.~\ref{fig:fermisurface}(b).
+\textit{Topological superconductivity.}---We first focus on the SC phase in the zero- or small-displacement field regime.
+A comparison of the energy gain $\Delta E$ between possible SC orders and the $120^\circ$ AFM order is shown in Fig.~\ref{fig:phasediagram}(a), which indicates that the system is in the SC phase for $\mathcal{V}_z<\mathcal{V}_{z,c}\approx 2.2$ meV ($3.4$ meV) for $V_2=10$ meV ($12.5$ meV), qualitatively consistent with the critical field $\mathcal{V}_{z,c}^\text{exp}\approx 2.6$ meV observed in the experiment~\cite{xia2024unconventional}.
+The pairing of this SC phase is chiral with mixed $d_{xy}\pm id_{x^2-y^2}$ and $p_x\mp ip_y$ wave in the $E$ representation of $C_{3v}$, spontaneously breaking the time-reversal symmetry $\mathcal{T}$~\cite{cheng2010stable}.
+More importantly, such a chiral SC phase, which fits into the A-class (namely, breaking $\mathcal{T}$ but preserving the $S_z$) of the Altland-Zirnbauer tenfold classification scheme~\cite{PhysRevB.55.1142,schnyder2008classification,chiu2016classification}, is topologically non-trivial with Chern number computed to be $C=\pm 2$, suggesting tWSe${}_2$ as a promising candidate for realizing chiral topological SC.
+The internal structure of the SC order as a function of $\mathcal{V}_z$ for $V_2=10$ meV is also illustrated in Fig.~\ref{fig:phasediagram}(b), where the consistency constraint between time-reversal symmetry $\mathcal{T}$ and $C_{3v}$ mirror plane symmetry enables us to fix a simple gauge such that all singlet pairings $\Delta^S_\alpha(\delta)$ are real while all triplet pairings $\Delta^T_\alpha(\delta)$ are imaginary.
+It is worth emphasizing that, unlike the single-band moiré Hubbard model~\cite{wang2020correlated,PhysRevResearch.2.033087,PhysRevB.104.075150,10.1063/5.0077901,PhysRevResearch.4.043048,PhysRevResearch.5.L012034,PhysRevLett.130.126001,PhysRevB.106.235135,PhysRevB.108.L201110,PhysRevB.108.155111,PhysRevB.108.064506,akbar2024topological,pan2020quantum, PhysRevB.88.041103,PhysRevB.100.060506}, the mixing of singlet and triplet pairings is allowed for all $\mathcal{V}_z$ in our three-band model, especially for $\mathcal{V}_z=0$, where the emergent spin-valley SU(2) symmetry is absent and the pseudo-inversion symmetry $\mathcal{I}$ does not forbid such mixing.
+Also, the dominance of the $d_{xy}\pm id_{x^2-y^2}$ component over the $p_x\mp ip_y$ one in the SC phase is in accordance with the result of Chern number $\pm 2$.
+Moreover, SC is enhanced (suppressed) on the B (A) sublattice upon increasing the displacement field $\mathcal{V}_z$ from zero, closely following the trend of the Fermi surface DOS in Fig.~\ref{fig:fermisurface}(b).